Part 2 · The Fragile Link

 “Nothing moves without some money changing hands.”

-Anil — Driver who paid a middleman for PDS access
+Anil — Driver who described paying a middleman for PDS access

 “We’ll fill your form, but you’ll only get ₹400 out of ₹3,400.”